 Here’s what a typical marking risk assessment looks like:

 - An MRA form is typically the last stage of the process before a campaign goes live.
-Depending on your approval process and regulatory environment, this could be a couple of steps or it could be just a couple of steps or it could be several.
+Depending on your approval process and regulatory environment, this could be a couple of steps or it could be several.
 It usually comes after legal approves creative and just before a project goes live.

 - The requirement to complete this is usually triggered automatically by data captured in the online creative brief, such as media spend (ie: anything over $500k) or a specific condition (for example, when a creative contains a price point).
 With conditional alerts and forms, when a condition is met, our smart briefs will automatically ask you to complete additional information.
 Based on the answers you provide, it can offer a risk score of the creative you are developing, so your compliance team can instantly see which pieces of work need to be elevated.